 The transferability of credits is ultimately up to the receiving institution.
 However, many of the College in the High School courses we offer fall under what is called the Minnesota Transfer Curriculum.
 This is an agreed upon set of general courses that are required at all Minnesota State Colleges and University institutions.
-Here is a link for additional information about the general requirements: Liberal Education and MN Transfer Curriculum.
+There is additional information about the core curriculum at BSU in the Undergraduate Catalog.